Trump’s shocking defense of North Korea's dictator caps a failed summit

 — Axios (@axios) February 28, 2019

 Warmbier was taken prisoner by Kim’s regime in early 2016 for allegedly stealing a framed propaganda poster from his hotel.
 Upon his return to the United States more than a year later, he was in a “vegetative state” after enduring significant brain damage, the New York Times reported.
-Warmbier’s parents decided to take him off of a feeding tube shortly after his return.
-While an initial coroner’s report did not show clear signs of torture, Warmbier’s family has not been shy about pinning the blame for his treatment on Kim and North Korea writ large, where the UN has said torture is an “established feature of the interrogation process.”
+Warmbier’s parents decided to take him off a feeding tube shortly after his return.
+While an initial coroner’s report did not show clear signs of torture, Warmbier’s family has not been shy about pinning the blame for his treatment on Kim and North Korea writ large, where the United Nations has said torture is an “established feature of the interrogation process.”

 “They’re terrorists.
-They kidnapped Otto,” Warmbier’s father, Otto, told Fox News in September 2017.
+They kidnapped Otto,” Warmbier’s father told Fox News in September 2017.
 “They tortured him.
 They intentionally injured him.
 They are not victims.”

-Trump echoed that same rhetoric in a tweet claiming Warmbier was “tortured beyond belief” by Kim’s regime.
+Trump echoed that same rhetoric in a tweet claiming Warmbier was “tortured beyond belief” by Kim’s regime:

 Great interview on @foxandfriends with the parents of Otto Warmbier: 1994 – 2017.
 Otto was tortured beyond belief by North Korea.